dandresky/inventory-classifier/README.md

 Machine learning tools can be leveraged to help solve these crucial business issues and many more.
 With this project, I intend to design a deep learning neural network capable of counting and identifying inventory items in a warehouse from images of their storage locations.
 Armed with this capability, robotic tools and systems can be developed to automate processes allowing material and production planners to improve operations efficiency and reduce costs.

-### Minimum Viable Product (MVP)
+### Minimum Viable Product (MVP and MVP+)

-Due to the time frames for the capstone project, the MVP will be a trained network that can count each of the distinct items in a storage location.
+My MVP is a trained network that can distinguish between empty and non-empty bins.
+My MVP+ is a trained network that can count generic items in a bin.
+Due to the difficult nature of the problem, I limit counting up to 5 and 10 items.

 ### MVP +